- How the Amazon Prime Renewal Scam Works

 You Receive a Call or Message About an Amazon Prime Renewal

-This scam call is a recorded message.
+This scam phone call starts as a recorded message or automated call.
 It seems like a courtesy message about an upcoming fee to be charged to your credit card.
 To build trust, the message asks if you are happy with the Amazon Prime service and asks you to continue to enjoy your service if the fee is correct (it's not).
 This is meant to put you at ease.

 Scam Call Contents